Ziegler School of Rabbinic Studies: History

-Founded in 1996, it was the first independent rabbinical school located on the U.S. West Coast.
+Founded in 1996, it was the first independent rabbinical school located on the West Coast of the United States.
 It ordained its first class in 1999.

-Located in Los Angeles, it has ordained about 100 rabbis, about half of them women.
+Located in Los Angeles, it has ordained more than 200 rabbis, about half of them women.
 The school attracts an international student body, with students from Australia, Brazil, Canada, France, Israel, Mexico, Uganda, and the United Kingdom, as well as from every region of the United States.
 Upon ordination, Ziegler rabbis serve in every sector of the United States and Israel.
 Ziegler rabbis are automatically admitted to the international Rabbinical Assembly.